WilliamAshley2019/EQAlpha2/README.md

 EQAlpha2

 EQAlpha2 is a 4-band parametric VST3 equalizer plugin inspired by the revered API 550B, tailored for electronic music production.
 Crafted in JUCE 8.0.9 with the Steinberg VST3 SDK, EQAlpha2 blends analog warmth and modular tonal control—with features like saturation drive, proportional/fixed Q, and flexible shelf/peak toggles—into a sleek, modern plugin.
+It is not intended to be a clone of api but take some of the design principles and in this plugin I took some liberties to make it a little more flexible with qmode and drive adjustment.
 Cross-platform compatible and tested in FL Studio 2025, Ableton Live, and Reaper.

 Developed by William Ashley, a hobbyist producer and plugin developer, EQAlpha2 builds on the musical foundation of EQAlpha1 with expanded control and enhanced UI.
 Explore more of my journey at my Official Website or YouTube channel